 The collection of startwork documents is a small but essential step in getting any film, commercial, or television project ready for principal photography.

-But while the task itself is simple, startwork procedure does contain a hidden challenge.
+But while the task itself is simple, the task of putting your startwork together does contain a hidden challenge.
 Depending on where you’re planning to shoot, the exact documents you’ll need to collect can vary dramatically.

-This post breaks down startwork requirements state-by-state, giving you quick access to the resources you need to make pre-production on your next project as smooth as possible.
+This post breaks down startwork requirements state-by-state, giving you quick access to the resources you’ll need to make pre-production on your next project as smooth as possible.

 Let’s kick things off with the basics.

 Some startwork documents are optional or may only be necessary on a project-by-project basis.
-Crew deal memos, for instance, are a common sight in startwork packets, but the document’s precise details are not legally stipulated and can be modified according to each project’s needs.
-Similarly, NDAs are a must when a production is dealing with sensitive intellectual property, but no laws are dictating that an NDA needs to be included among your startwork inventory.
+Crew Deal Memos, for instance, are a common sight in startwork packets, but the document’s precise details are not legally stipulated and can be modified to meet each project’s needs.
+Similarly, NDAs are a must when a production is dealing with sensitive intellectual property, but no laws dictate that an NDA needs to be included in your startwork packets.

 However, some startwork documents are, in fact, legally required.
 These documents generally support federal and state tax obligations but may also correspond to labor laws or other mandates.